qgis/QGIS-Documentation/source/user_manual/plugins/plugins_oracle_raster.rst

 .. _Figure_oracle_raster_1:

+.. only:: html

+   **Figure Oracle Raster 1:**

 .. figure:: /static/user_manual/plugins/oracle_create_dialog.png
    :align: center
    :width: 20em

-   Figure Oracle Raster 1: Create Oracle connection dialog
+   Create Oracle connection dialog

 Now, back on the main Oracle Spatial GeoRaster dialog window (See Figure_oracle_raster_2_), use the drop-down list to choose one connection, and use the **[Connect]** button to